amitesh4u/GuestApp/README.md

 # GuestApp
-Sample App for a PMS application with QR Code as Door Key
+Sample Android App for a PMS application with QR Code as Door Key